 In the previous articles we discussed how digital noise manifests differently in each channel.
 We discussed how human visual perception is more sensitive to changes in brightness and less sensitive to the color components of a video – so different noise reduction should be applied to those components.
-For this reason, Neat Video has separate noise filter controls for the Luminance and Chrominance channels.
+For this reason, Neat Video and Neat Image have separate noise filter controls for the Luminance and Chrominance channels.
 In this article, we’ll look at how to choose the optimal noise filter settings to achieve results that are pleasing to the human eye.

 You will be glad to hear that this task is also made easier by having the Preview Assist available on the Noise Filter Settings tab.
 Preview Assist gives you a window into the different channels to observe the effects of noise reduction in each channel.
 With it, you can try different filter settings for each channel and visually evaluate the results.

 Working with the Luminance channel

 Because our eyes are most sensitive to details in Luminance, applying too much noise reduction in this channel is quickly noticeable: it tends to make the footage look overly processed, too smooth or plastic-looking.
 Ideally, you should try to find a balance between removing a decent amount of noise and retaining the natural appearance of the footage.

 Neat’s default value for the Spatial Filter noise reduction amount in the Luminance channel is 40%.
 This usually returns good results, however if you want to find a better balance, try to adjust that filter setting to get the result that looks best to your eyes.

 Our eyes are not as sensitive to fine details in Chrominance channels, which means the Spatial Filter can be much more aggressive there.
 In these channels we are much more concerned with removing the color noise.
 Retaining fine details is less important.
 For this reason, the Spatial Filter’s Noise Reduction Amounts can be raised up to 100% without visible deterioration of the image.